CRIMINAL convictions – no matter how old or how minor – have always had to be disclosed by medical and dental practitioners.

 However, the DBS maintains a list of offences for which convictions or cautions can never be considered spent and thus removed (or filtered) from a criminal record certificate.
 These include serious crimes such as taking part in acts related to terrorism, murder, grievous bodily harm or sexual offences including possession of child abuse images or relating to vulnerable groups.
 A list of 242 such offences is maintained on the UK Government website.
 These offences must always be disclosed.

-See further guidance on DBS filtering on criminal records checks on the GOV.UK website, and if you are in any doubt over which convictions/cautions to declare, consult an MDDUS adviser for further advice.
+See further guidance on the DBS filtering guide on the GOV.UK website, and if you are in any doubt over which convictions/cautions to declare, consult an MDDUS adviser for further advice.

 Note that in Scotland medical and dental practitioners must continue to disclose all cautions or convictions – including spent convictions – up front.
 Criminal checks north of the border are carried out under the Protecting Vulnerable Groups (PVG) Scheme which is not affected by the new DBS filtering rules.